Quick Overview

 In Texas, the tax due for the current tax year is generally payable by January 31.
-Local taxing authorities determine the tax amount based on the assessed value of the property, as outlined in official notices and bills sent to the taxpayer by mail or electronically.
+Local taxing authorities determine the tax amount based on the property’s assessed value, as outlined in official notices and bills sent to the taxpayer by mail or electronically.

 If a property owner fails to pay by the due date, the taxes become delinquent as of February 1, and late payment penalties are immediately applied.

-Here’s how the penalty structure works before July 1:
+Here’s how penalties and interest accumulate before July 1:

-By June 30, a delinquent taxpayer may owe approximately 15% more—10% in penalties and 5% in interest—on top of the original tax amount.
+By June 30, a delinquent taxpayer may owe approximately 15 percent more—10 percent in penalties and 5 percent in interest—on top of the original tax amount.

-As detailed in the graphic below, the jump in penalties from the first month of delinquency to July (month 7) is substantial.
-Taking all of the penalties, collection fees, and interest charges into account, delinquency charges for taxpayers could potentially reach 48% within the first year.
+As shown in the graphic below, the increase in charges from February to July is steep.
+When combining all penalties, interest, and collection costs, a taxpayer’s total delinquency could reach up to 48 percent within the first year.

-While these consequences can be intimidating to think about, fortunately, there’s a solution available.
+While these consequences can be intimidating to consider, there is a light at the end of the property tax tunnel.
 By paying the outstanding property tax amount (and accumulated penalties) in full, any foreclosure processes will stop.

-Texas property owners can receive help from a reputable property tax lender, like AFIC, thanks to a law that allows third-party lenders to be assigned the county property tax lien and pay off all overdue taxes, interest, penalties, and legal fees.
+Texas property owners can receive help from a reputable property tax lender, such as AFIC, thanks to a law that allows third-party lenders to be assigned the county property tax lien and to pay off all overdue taxes, interest, penalties, and legal fees.

 American Finance & Investment Co., Inc. (AFIC) offers our clients an affordable, hassle-free way to manage their Texas property taxes and avoid crippling penalties and interest.
 We can ensure that your account with the local government tax office is paid in full and will work out a manageable repayment plan for you.
 AFIC can provide you with an instant quote by completing the form on our homepage.
 For qualifying properties, we can help you pay off your delinquent taxes and offer you the following benefits: